 The University of Denver is aware that many of its constituents routinely use a first name or full name other than their legal name.
-As part of being a welcoming and inclusive campus, DU will implement changes to increase the use of preferred names in the course of DU business and education.
+As part of being a welcoming and inclusive campus, DU has implemented changes to increase the use of preferred names in the course of DU business and education.

 What is a "Preferred Name?"

-DU will maintain two types of Preferred Names: 1) A preferred first name; and 2) A chosen/professional name.
+DU maintains two types of Preferred Names: 1) A preferred first name; and 2) A chosen/professional name.

 A first name by which an individual wishes to be identified that is other than the individual's legal name is a "preferred first name".
 Students and employees can submit a preferred first name online.
 DU will work toward using preferred first name in most instances such as correspondence and online applications.
 In some instances the preferred first name will be displayed in addition to legal name, for example: Stefani Joanne Angelina Germanotta (Lady Gaga).

 If an individual's preferred identity includes a different surname or wishes to limit the display of their legal name, they may specify a "chosen/professional" name.
 This "chosen/professional name" will replace the legal name in most cases as the University is able to implement them.
 For example, chosen/professional name of Shania Twain would replace the legal name of Eileen Regina Edwards.

 While DU will work toward primary use of the preferred first name or chosen/professional name in most instances, students and employees should be aware that the use of the legal name will continue to be necessary in certain communications and processes due to DU business or legal requirements and/or system limitations.

 Students may also specify a "diploma name" to use on DU diplomas.
 Additional information on diploma names can be found here: http://www.du.edu/registrar/records/diplomas.html.